-Molecular Chaperone Assets
+Molecular Chaperone Assets (Orphazyme)

 In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million (USD) in milestone payments upon the achievement of certain pre-specified regulatory and business milestones, as well as royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
-Orphazyme is testing arimoclomol in three additional indications beyond ALS, including Niemann-Pick disease Type C (NPC), Gaucher disease and sporadic Inclusion Body Myositis (sIBM).
-CytRx received a milestone payment of \$250,000 in September 2018.
-Orphazyme has highlighted positive Phase2/3 clinical trial data in patients with NPC and have announced they will be submitting a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) by June 30, 2020, and a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA) in the second half of 2020.
-Orphazyme has also received FDA Breakthrough Therapy Designation for arimoclomol for NPC and their Early Access Program is now operational.
-CytRx will be entitled to a milestone payment of \$6 million upon FDA approval, \$4 million upon EMA approval and \$2 million upon approval in Japan, along with royalties and potential additional milestone payments.
-There can be no assurance that Orphazyme will achieve such approvals.
+As a result of Orphazyme's disclosure that the pivotal phase 3 clinical trial for arimoclomol in Amyotrophic Lateral Sclerosis did not meet its primary and secondary endpoints, the maximum amount that CytRx has the right to receive is now approximately \$100 million; however, there can be no assurance that said amount will be realized.
+Orphazyme is testing arimoclomol in Niemann-Pick disease Type C (NPC) and Gaucher disease.
+Orphazyme has highlighted positive Phase 2/3 clinical trial data in patients with NPC and has submitted a New Drug Application (NDA) with the FDA, which is currently under Priority Review by the FDA with a target action date of June 17, 2021.
+It also submitted a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA).
+Orphazyme has established an Early Access Program in the U.S. as well as other select European countries.
+Orphazyme has also received FDA Breakthrough Therapy Designation for arimoclomol for NPC.
+Orphayzme recently announced its intention that arimoclomol will be marketed globally under the tradename MIPLYFFATM.

-Current Business Strategy
+Current Business Strategy for LADRTM Platform

-Currently, the Company and centurion are working on identifying partnership opportunities for LADRTM ultra-high potency drug conjugates and their albumin companion diagnostic, although no partnerships or other sources of financing have become available after over two years of effort.
-We have concluded all research and development on LADR and its companion diagnostic and continue to focus on identifying these partnership and financing opportunities In addition, the Company is investigating new lines of business.
+Currently, the Company and Centurion are working on identifying partnership opportunities for LADRTM ultra-high potency drug conjugates and their albumin companion diagnostic, although no partnerships or other sources of financing have become available after over two years of effort.
+The Company has no plans to conduct further research and development on LADR and its companion diagnostic, but continue to focus on identifying these partnership and financing opportunities